Tetz95/linux-g13-driver/README.md

 #Readme File

-This code was forked from Jim Gupta at https://code.google.com/p/linux-g13-driver/
+This code was forked from Jim Gupta code at https://code.google.com/p/linux-g13-driver/

 I've forked this code because Google Code is deprecated and I don't want it lost.
 Since then, I've started playing with it a little bit (Mostly directory structure and semantic changes for use with git).